Clay's Ark: Reception

 Kirkus Reviews praised the novel's "strong, supple narrative with tense action."

-Brian Stableford argues that the novel and other of her works such as Fledgling hover between parasitism and mutualistic symbiosis since the aliens may confer powers, but at a price.
+Joy Sanchez-Taylor argues that the novel and other of her works such as Fledgling hover between parasitism and mutualistic symbiosis since the aliens may confer powers, but at a price.

 Proposed film adaptation

-On December 2, 2010, Aron Warner was producing the feature film adaptation of the novel with Craig Fernandez writing the screenplay.
+On December 2, 2010, Deadline reported that Aron Warner was producing the feature film adaptation of the novel with Craig Fernandez writing the screenplay.